 With the verge of mobile technology and web interface, the necessity of the desktop environment does not seem losing its appeal.
 There are many users who want to have desktop native email programs for easy offline use, get the benefit of the vast range of plugins, business mandate or personal preference, see calendar and address book, meeting security needs, etc. There are many options available outside for you to choose a free and open-source best Linux email client where most of them support cross-platform.

-Free and Open Source Linux Email Client
+Best Linux Email Client Software

 1. Mailspring – Faster and Open Source Email Client